zachstence/monkeytype-js/README.md

 # monkeytype-js
- An NPM package for interacting with the MonkeyType API
+ An NPM package for interacting with the Monkeytype API